Abhi07cs08/Number_Plate_Training_YOLO/README.md

 YOLOv11-SimAM ANPR Inference Guide (Kaggle)
 This repository demonstrates how to run inference using a customized YOLOv11 model trained for Automatic Number Plate Recognition (ANPR).
 The model includes architectural modifications such as GhostConv, SimAM attention, and a modified C3k2 detection head.

+I hhave also uploaded the main files that were modified to incorporate the simulatneous attention module and the Ghost Convolution layer.

 Folder Structure (Kaggle Environment)
 Ensure the following directory structure is set up correctly in your Kaggle Notebook environment: